ryandrewjohnson/ui-router.grant/README.md

 ## Getting Started

 The ui.router.grant module is primarily made up off two core angular services `grant` and `GrantTest`.
-The quickest way to see how grant works is to jump into an example.
+The quickest way to see how the grant module works is to jump into an example.
 Let's assume that we have an app with the following ui-router states available:

 ```javascript
 $stateProvider